dislux-hapfyl/meta-lang-examples/README.md

 Meta is being developed on 64-bit Linux.
 In-house we have preliminary test programs written in Meta running on several other platforms and sub-platforms.
 So far, a compiler for web browsers and multiple computer platforms, and a cross compiler for Atari 8-bit home computers through the C back-end have been released.
 Stay tuned for more.

+The Atari 2600 was one of the first game consoles.
+It has 128 bytes of RAM and an 8-bit processor running slightly over 1 MHz.
+It shows that the language is fast enough to "race the beam": to draw the television display scanline by scanline in real-time, hundreds of scanlines 50 to 60 times per second.
+It proves that Meta can target very small devices, can use native system features, and can run on bare hardware, without an operating system.

+The Atari 8-bit was Atari's first personal/home computer system, follow-up to the Atari 2600.
+It is a complete platform, including an operating system, in a very compact and efficient form.
+It proves that Meta can achieve a high level of platform abstraction, by running cross-platform programs unchanged on anything from Atari 8-bit to 64-bit PC's.

+The C back-ends use a C toolchain for the platform, to be able to target a broad range of platforms.
+The native back-ends generate machine code directly, without relying on a third-party toolchain, in the executable binary program format for the platform.
+The native back-ends reduce Muda compared to the C back-ends.
+They prove that Meta can be more efficient and less wasteful than C, both in the generated programs and the toolchain.
+On the other hand, the native back-ends require more work per platform for us to implement them, so the cross-platform C back-end is currently the most developed.

 ## Goals

 Several of these goals have been achieved, most are in progress.